Critical Vessel Monitoring (CVM)

 The consequences of undetected failures can be very serious and pose extreme safety risks if a vessel isn’t properly monitored.
 A rupture in chemical reactors, storage tanks, and piping systems can lead to catastrophic loss of life, product, and capacity.

-To address these issues requires sophisticated monitoring techniques to spot irregular temperatures and trends that precede unsafe and costly problems.
+To address these issues requires sophisticated monitoring techniques to spot irregular temperatures and trends that cause unsafe and costly problems.

 “Earlier Detection of Hot Spots with Thermal Imaging”